How to Leverage Content for Ecommerce

 Where to Promote your Ecommerce Content Marketing

-Before you start writing content, you need to think about how you’re going to get it in front of people.
+Before you start writing content for ecommerce, you need to think about how you’re going to get it in front of people.
 Why?
 Because knowing how you’ll reach people will also help you to understand what you should be talking about.

 If you plan to put your content out on Facebook or Twitter, you can look to see what your competitors are doing.
 What’s working?
 What’s not working?
 What topics are stale?
 What holes are open that you can fill?
 And most importantly, what questions are people asking?